 See our related resources for more information on warehouse safety training for your team.

-5. Ensure Trailer Safety
+5. Ensure Trailer, Air, and Heat Safety

 Ventilation is also key.
 OSHA loading docks requirements state that employers must ensure proper ventilation to prevent overexposure to carbon monoxide.
 The poisonous gas is emitted from vehicle exhaust and is fatal if inhaled over prolonged periods.